 I invite you to explore my journey and I pray that, as it helped me, it will help you.
 You can find it on Amazon in paperback and in Kindle version too.

-We, humans, have a tendency to judge sometimes without even noticing it.
-Why do I say we?
-Because I have done it too.
-I don’t like judging people and never do intentionally.
-Let me explain myself.
+We have a tendency to judge sometimes without even noticing it.
+I say “we” because I have done it too.
+I dislike judging people and never do it intentionally.
+Here’s what I recently learned.

 Birthday Party Celebration

-A week ago I was at a birthday party for a 16-year-old which I’ll call Ann.
-Among the visitors was Ann’s 6-year-old cousin, which I’ll call Becky.
+I had an invitation to Ann’s birthday party.
+Among the visitors was Ann’s 6-year-old cousin, Becky.
 Becky is autistic.
 I don’t know what type of Autism she has.
-She does speak and is quite hyper.
-Her mom, which I’ll call Catherine, kept an eye on her daughter at all times.
+She speaks and is quite hyper.
+Her mom, Catherine, monitored her daughter at all times.
 Believe me, she did not sit down to chit-chat with anyone.

-Catherine was ready to leave so she gathered Ann’s belongings and said her good-byes, as well as Ann.
-Someone opened the door and Ann sprung out with her Catherine right behind her.
-As Catherine was approaching her opened vehicle she sees that Ann was not in the vehicle.
+Catherine was ready to leave, so she gathered Becky’s belongings and said her goodbyes, and so did Becky.
+Within seconds, someone opened the door and Becky sprung out.
+Catherine was right behind her.
+But, as Catherine approached her vehicle, which she had opened remotely, she did not see Becky.

 The Search Begins